tim-weis/cargo-uwp/README.md

 With the application launched go to *File*, *Open*, and selected *File...*.
 Navigate to the source corresponding to the application, and load up *main.rs*.
 You can now set breakpoints, e.g. on the `button.Click` handler, single-step through the code, inspect local variables.
 And memory.

-Variable display is still brutally close to how the linker left the code, given that there no visualizers akin to [.natvis](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects) available.
+Variable display is still painfully close to how the linker left the code, given that there are no visualizers akin to [.natvis](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects) available.
 Maybe someone with experience can see whether this situation can be improved.

 ## What next